-The TDM Program requires additional City staff effort for monitoring projects for TDM Program compliance.
-All Projects would need to submit annual documentation of a City form plus attachments that includes a TDM checklist of applicable strategies and documentation that they are still in effect.
-A review fee must be submitted to LADOT with the TDM Plan Compliance Documentation for Level 1 Projects annually.
-In addition to the TDM Documentation required for Level 1 Projects, Project Level 2 and 3 projects are also required to submit annual TDM Monitoring Reports.
-City staff may conduct random inspections during the year to verify compliance with the TDM Program.
-Therefore, for Level 2 and 3 projects, a review fee must be submitted to LADOT with the project's annual TDM Documentation and Monitoring Report.
-The City may discount annual review fees for members of a certified
+The TDM Program requires City staff effort for monitoring projects for TDM Program compliance.
+All Projects would need to submit annual documentation demonstrating compliance with this requirement.
+A review fee must be submitted to LADOT with the TDM Plan Compliance Documentation for Level 1 and 2 Projects annually.
+In addition to the TDM Plan Compliance Documentation, Project Level 3 projects are also required to submit annual TDM Monitoring Reports.
+City staff may conduct randomized inspections to verify compliance with the TDM Program.
+Therefore, for Level 3 projects, a review fee must be submitted to LADOT with the project's annual TDM Plan Compliance Documentation and Monitoring Report.
+The City may discount annual review fees for members of a certified TMO since City review efforts may be reduced due to TMO involvement.
+Fees are referenced in Los Angeles Municipal Code (LAMC) Section 19.15 and may periodically be updated.